ehoffmanncsa/eric_test/README.md

     $ git clone https://github.com/NCSAAthleticRecruiting/qa_regression.git

-There is a Gemfile with a collection of gems I have added on the go (of course we can always add more gems as we need in here for future use). cd into the repo and do:
+There is a Gemfile with a collection of gems I have added on the go (of course we can always add more gems as we need in here for future use)

+    $ cd qa_regression
     $ rvm gemset create qa (or whichever name you like it to be)
     $ rvm --default use ruby-2.4.0@qa
     $ gem install bundler